jeluard/lucuma/README.md

 If the current browser supports ShadowDOM document and style will be encapsulated in a lucuma specific ShadowRoot.
 Usage of a ShadowDOM can be required when defining an element using **requires-shadow-dom?**.
 In this case the element registration will fail if the browser does not support ShadowDOM.
+By default ShadowDOM is not used and the content is directly appended to the element.

 ShadowDOM provides a number of extra capacities and prevent name /id clashes.